Things To Keep In Your Car Kit

 I keep a medium size First Aid Kit inside the vehicle itself.
 You could also choose to build your own mini First Aid Kit to keep in the car kit’s backpack.
 One first aid item that I highly recommend that you purchase separately (assuming your kit did not come with it) is a QuikClot or similar, to stop the bleeding in a serious accident situation.

-Every prepper should own a supply of 550-pound-test paracord.
-I keep a supply of at least one full 1,000 foot roll at the house, of which I strip off what I need for various tasks, kits, etc. Spool up what you feel you need for your car kit backpack… I wrote this article awhile back on the Five Benefits of Paracord.
+Every prepper should own a supply of 550 paracord (the ’550′ refers to load weight – pounds).
+I keep a supply of at least one full 1,000 foot roll at the house, of which I strip off what I need for various tasks, kits, etc. Spool up what you feel you need for your car kit backpack.
+I wrote this article awhile back on the Five Benefits of Paracord.

 Keep a compass and know how to use it with a map.

 I keep several maps in the truck.
-One current national Road Atlas and at least one local atlas of my state/region.
+One National Road Atlas and at one road atlas for my state and surrounding states.
 I also keep several paper maps.
-Also consider getting a topographical map of your area or the areas you frequently travel.
+Also consider getting a topographical map of your area or the areas that you frequently travel.

 In the backpack, I keep several sources of ignition including a magnesium flint, a lighter, and matches in waterproof container.